Sagelt/beyond/text/rules.md

 an adventurer can mark off one supply to grab a useful item from their pack that would reasonably be part of their kit.

+Most items originated from the original fantasy world.
+Those that come from the various collided ages and worlds are called **relics**.
+Relics are not inherently magical or powerful.
+In fact most function as they would where they came from, even if they do not have things they would normally require like gasoline or electricity.
+But being from a different existence does mean that they can behave differently—some moves trigger when interacting with relics.

 ## Coin & The Economy

 Money is tracked in coin.
 Coin is the various currencies that circulate between the various kingdoms, wildlands, and autonomous areas of _Beyond._

 Coin is not king in _Beyond._ While most folk will accept coin, they will do so grudgingly as coin's only guaranteed use is paying it back to whomever claims to govern you in taxes.
 Useful materials or goods, food, art, or favors are all more directly fungible to most sentient beings.

 There will eventually be a section of sample vendors listing what they accept